-The contrarian question here is, what important truths about business do very few people agree with you on?
+The contrarian question here is, what essential truths about business do very few people agree with you on?
 (Read Zero To One by Peter Thiel, to understand the concept of the contrarian question).

-One of the important truths I believe in is that I can start a business without money; and that taking a loan to start a business isn’t a wise move.
+One of the essential truths I believe in is that I can start a business without money; and that taking a loan to start a business isn’t a wise move.

-Looking in retrospect, it is a ‘hope for the best but expect the worst’ case.
+Looking in retrospect, it is a ‘hope for the best but expects the worst’ case.

 So, why is borrowing money to start a business wrong?

-The very first thing I will say is that you can’t take up a risk to support another risk, layman language.
+The very first thing I will say is that you can’t take up a risk to support another chance, layman language.

-Then there is the fact that loans come in handy when you are looking to grow a venture other than starting off.
-At the start, stability isn’t guaranteed, anything is possible.
+Then there is the fact that loans come in handy when you are looking to grow a venture other than starting.
+At the start, stability isn’t guaranteed; anything is possible.
 Failure is sometimes imminent.

 Reasons why you shouldn’t take a loan to start a business.